crowdsecurity/crowdsec/docs/v1.X/docs/cscli/cscli_bouncers.md

 ## cscli bouncers

-Manage bouncers
+Manage bouncers [requires local API]

 ### Synopsis

-Bouncers Management.
+To list/add/delete bouncers.

-To list/add/delete bouncers
+Note: This command requires database direct access, so is intended to be run on Local API/master.

 ### Options